riazhedayati/beautiful-jekyll/_posts/2017-06-23-personalised-markov-chains.md

 ![alt text](/img/songlyrics/wordcountbygenre.jpeg "Average Wordcount by Genre")

 As another example, cell [1,3], or the probability (Apples ==> Carrots), is equal to 2/2.
 Apples in a previous order imply carrots in a subsequent order 2 times, while apples appear in 2 total orders (excluding the last order).
-Another way to think about this is that every time an apple appears, carrots appear in a subsequent order.
+Another way to think about this is that every time an apple is purchased, a carrot is purchased in the next order.

 ![alt text](/img/songlyrics/wordcountbygenre.jpeg "Average Wordcount by Genre")